 The bill amends the Consolidated Incentive Act of 2003 to introduce a sales and use tax refund specifically for speculative development projects.
 It defines a "speculative development project" as a construction or modernization effort that involves at least $25 million in investment and provides a minimum of 100,000 square feet of usable space.
 Additionally, the bill establishes that if a qualified business enters into financial incentive agreements concerning the same project under different sections of the Act, those agreements must be executed within 24 months of each other.

-Furthermore, the bill mandates that concurrent financial incentive agreements must be executed under certain circumstances, ensuring that businesses adhere to the specified timeline for agreement execution.
+Furthermore, the bill mandates that concurrent financial incentive agreements must be executed within the specified timeframe when they pertain to the same project, ensuring a streamlined process for businesses seeking multiple incentives.
 The effective date for these amendments is set for October 1, 2025.
-Overall, the bill aims to streamline the process for businesses seeking financial incentives while promoting significant investment in speculative development projects within the state.